Asymptotics of scalar waves on long-range asymptotically Minkowski spaces: Long-range scattering geometry

 We motivate our definition of Lorentzian scattering metrics by recalling that if we radially compactify Minkowski space by setting $t=\rho^{-1} \cos \theta,$ $x_j=\rho^{-1}\omega_j \sin \theta$ with $\omega\in S^{n-2}$ and then set $v=\cos 2\theta,$ the metric becomes:

-This motivates the form of the following definition when $m=0.$ The more general case is of course motivated by the need to include the case of nontrivial solution to the Einstein vacuum equations, and in particular we show below in Appendix~\ref{appendix:Kerr} that the Kerr solution of the Einstein equations is of this form \emph{sufficiently far from the event horizon and away from timelike infinity}: for any $\ep>0$ and $C_\ep$ sufficiently large, the region described in Boyer-Lindquist coordinates by $r>C_\ep+\ep t$ will have the desired metric form.
+This motivates the form of the following definition when $m=0.$ The more general case is of course motivated by the need to include the case of nontrivial solution to the Einstein vacuum equations, and in particular we show below in Appendix~\ref{appendix:Kerr} that the Kerr solution of the Einstein equations is in this broader class \emph{sufficiently far from the event horizon and away from timelike infinity}: for any $\ep>0$ and $C_\ep$ sufficiently large, the region described in Boyer-Lindquist coordinates by $r>C_\ep+\ep t$ will have the desired metric form.